-Paul continues, "Therefore I remind you to stir up the gift of God which is in you through the laying on of my hands."
+Paul continues, 1:6 "Therefore I remind you to stir up the gift of God which is in you through the laying on of my hands."
 "Timid Timothy" was how he was known to his friends.
 According to 2 Timothy 4:5, Timothy's gift was evangelism.
 He had a knack for communicating his faith to unbelievers.
 But because of his fears and inhibitions he'd allowed his spiritual gift to lie dormant.

-He needed to blow off the dust, and put it to use.
+He needed to blow off the dust, and put it to good use.

 Ever gotten out of a swimming pool on a cool day?
 Once you dry off and warm up its awfully hard to make yourself go back in.
-This was Tim's problem...
+This may've been Tim's dilemma.
 He'd gotten out of the struggle - it started as just a break from serving God.
-But now that he'd dried off he was having a hard time getting back into the water.
+But now that he'd dried off he was having a hard time going back into the water.